imics-lab/m2m-times-series-classification/README.md

 # Many-to-Many Prediction for Effective Modeling of Frequent Label Transitions in Time Series

 ## Description
-Code from the paper titled "Effective Modeling of Frequent Label Transitions in Time Series" in review.
+Code from the paper titled "Many-to-Many Prediction for Effective Modeling of Frequent Label Transitions in Time Series" published at PETRA 2024 conference.

 ## Abstract.
 Time series classification is vital in areas